vasil-pashov/cpp_tm/README.md

 to whatever `<path_to_build_folder>` was chosen in the step above, using absolute path is imperative.
 Note also that for building missing packages for `gtest` C++11 standard library is needed (libstdc++11).
 You might need to edit your default conan profile or create new profile.

 Generating and building project with unit tests is enabled by default.
-To disable it set `SMM_UNIT_TESTS` to `False`
+To disable it set `CPPTM_UNIT_TESTS` to `False`

 ## Using CMake find_package for Dependencies
 If you have `FindGTest.cmake` already existing, append the absolute path to the directory containing it to`CMAKE_PREFIX_PATH` and `CMAKE_MODULE_PATH`.